Mooy1/SimpleUtils/README.md

 # SimpleUtils
-A small utility addons which adds useful tools and early-mid game machines.
+A small utility addons which adds useful tools and blocks.

 ## Features
-- An alternative early game resource system for getting ores: Crushed Ores.
-  These are obtained from the Manual or Automatic sieve and can be crushed into dust or smelted into ingots.

 - Enhanced Workbench - Craft Vanilla and Slimefun recipes in 1 menu